nevilleq/p8105_fp_qzal/extended_proposal.md

 Nothing to be done.

+**Analysis**

-**Analysis** See visualizations.
+See visualizations.

 #### Visualizations

+-   Heat map of number of dog bites by zip code.
+Use library (find it) to find map of NYC area.
+-   Bar plot of number of pitbulls by borough (include stacked bar for number of pitbull bites/number of pitbulls).
+Two y-axes: (1) counts and (2) percent of all registered dogs.
+Alternatively, a point plot of the number of pitbulls and number of pitbull bites, where the size of points is determined by the proportion of pitbulls to total number of licensed dogs; grouped by borough.
+-   Line plot of number of bites over time (group by pitbull/not, borough)
+-   Bar plot of number of dog bites by gender, spay/neuter

 #### Timeline

 -   Week of 11/9 - 11/15: Familiarize more with the data; expand on research questions and ideas for visualizations.
 Come up with a single and more detailed report that summarizes the above.

--   Week of 11/16 - 11/22: Agree on how to split up work and organize collaboration; clean data; get preliminary versions of visualizations.
+Agree on how to split up work and organize collaboration.

+-   Week of 11/16 - 11/22: Clean data; get preliminary versions of visualizations.
 Discuss website skeleton.

 -   Week of 11/23 - 11/29: Build first draft of website (skeleton and populate).
 Layout of screencast.
 Finalize visualizations.